 Work shall be completed within the time specified in the Contract Schedule.
 Designer/Builder agrees that if the Work is not completed within the Contract Schedule, it is understood, acknowledged, and agreed that the District will suffer damage which is not capable of being calculated.
-Pursuant to Government Code section 53069.85, Designer/Builder shall forfeit to the District, as fixed and liquidated damages for these incalculable damages, the sum of One Thousand Dollars ($1,000.00) per MWdc per day for each and every calendar day of delay beyond the
+Pursuant to Government Code section 53069.85, Designer/Builder shall forfeit to the District, as fixed and liquidated damages for these incalculable damages, the sum of One Thousand Dollars ($1,000.00) per MWdc per day for each and every calendar day of delay beyond the following Completion Milestones: